crystalchavez99/Angular---The-Complete-Guide-2023-Edition-/Basics/Data Binding.md

 * We can apply anything we want from the value we received
   * To access value from event, `event.target.value`
   * Can explicitiy inform by adding HTMLInputElement tag in the front `(<HTMLInputElement>event.target).value;`

+## Two Way Data Binding
+* We can combine both event and property binding for two way binding so instead of just event binding
+* We can replace it with the combination of the syntaxes: `[(ngModel)]`="variable"
+  * We do have to use a special directive called ngModel
+  * Make sure it is imported in the App Module
+* It will do the following: trigger on input event, update value of the variable in our component
+  * Since its two way, it will update the value of the element if we change somewhere else